EolnMsuk/SkipCord-2/README.md

   Purges a specified number of messages from the GC (default is 5).

 - **!whois**
-  Lists the names of current Discord members who are timed out.
+  Lists the names of current Discord members who are timed out / recently left / joined the server.

 - **!rtimeouts**
   Removes all active timeouts from members and lists the affected usernames.